 How Fast Can a Jet Ski Go?

-Now, we have a rough idea about the high-speed performance of a personal watercraft, let us take a look at the real truth behind these numbers.
+Now that we have a rough idea about the high-speed performance of a personal watercraft let us look at the absolute truth behind these numbers.

-However, if you still want to speed, a few slightly more expensive models can offer even higher speeds.
+However, slightly more expensive models can offer even higher speeds if you still want to speed.
 This is where the U.S. Coast Guard restricts the manufacturers at a safe, high velocity of 65 to 70mph.

 If you want to go even faster, you can modify your PWC with a Speed Control Override to add additional mph to your speedometer.
 The fastest jet ski ever recorded capped out at 92mph.